isomerpages/mccy-ncov/_stay-engaged/4-get-help.md

 ### Get Help

-Whether it's staying home, going out for a short while during out during the 'Circuit Breaker' measures or simply just need someone to talk to, we could always use some help.
-The below are a list of services that you can utilise to help get through this difficult period.
+Whether it's needing helping during the COVID-19 situation or simply just needing someone to talk to, the below is a list of services that you can utilise to help get through this difficult period.

 #### Government Services